Economics 1 - Principles of Economics » Summer 2020 » Final Exam

 The perceived demand curve for a group of competing oligopoly firms will appear kinked as a result of their commitment to

-A. match price cuts, but not price increases.
+match price increases, but not price cuts.

-B. stand at opposite ends of the competition spectrum.
+stand at opposite ends of the competition spectrum.

-C. stand at the high point of the competition spectrum.
+stand at the high point of the competition spectrum.

 Question #26